 Toric IOLs are the only intraocular lenses specifically designed for people with astigmatism.
 Astigmatism is a refractive error that occurs when the cornea or lens is irregularly shaped.

 When this occurs, you’ll experience blurry or distorted vision.
-Toric IOLs correct astigmatism by fixing the uneven curvature of the cornea or lens.
+Toric IOLs correct astigmatism using different optical powers in different directions.
 These IOLs have one focusing distance that can be set for up close, intermediate, or distance vision.

 What is the PanOptix trifocal IOL?